-- MOONS the Multi-Object Optical and Near-infrared Spectrograph is expected to be installed at the UT1 Nasmyth A focus during the second quarter of 2023. - The VLT Visitor Focus at UT1 will be available until the installation of the field corrector lens for MOONS, currently foreseen to take place during Period 109. - Depending on the results of the ongoing commissioning, additional observing modes with CRIRES may be offered in Period 109. - ERIS, the Enhanced Resolution Imager and Spectrograph, is expected to be installed and commissioned during the first quarter of 2022 at the UT4 Cassegrain focus, if the conditions for international travel are favourable.
-Pending successful commissioning, ERIS might be offered in Period 110. - The Laser Frequency Comb (LFC) is expected to be operational by Period 110 for use with ESPRESSO. - Depending on successful commissioning during Periods 107 and 108, the use of GRAVITY as fringe tracker for MATISSE (GRA4MAT) may be offered in Period 109 with the UTs. - Commissioning of a polarimetric mode of PIONIER is ongoing.
-Depending on the success of the commissioning, the mode may be offered in Period 109. - Depending on successful commissioning, NIRPS is expected to be offered in Period 110. - SOFI is expected to be decommissioned at the end of Period 108 or during Period 109 for the installation and commissioning of SoXS, while EFOSC2 will be decommissioned once SoXS enters regular operations on the NTT, which is expected for Period 111. - ULTRACAM is expected to be offered for the last time in Period 108 due to the expiry of the current agreement. - ESO does not plan to offer APEX beyond Period 110, corresponding to the end of the current APEX agreement.
+- MOONS the Multi-Object Optical and Near-infrared Spectrograph is expected to be installed at the UT1 Nasmyth A focus during the third quarter of 2023. - The VLT Visitor Focus at UT1 will remain available during Period 111.
+However, activities related to the installation of MOONS may impose time restrictions.
+Interested users should contact paranal@eso.org. - FORS1, the upgraded FORS instrument, is expected to be installed in Period 113, when FORS2 will thus be decommissioned.
+The first commissioning of FORS1 will not include the MXU mode and is planned to occur in Period 113.
+Further commissioning including the MXU mode is planned for future Periods.

+- With the availability of superior VLT capabilities, the IFU mode of X-SHOOTER is expected to be decommissioned towards the end of Period 110 or during Period 111. - ERIS, the Enhanced Resolution Imager and Spectrograph, is expected to be installed and commissioned during 2022 at the UT4 Cassegrain focus.
+Pending successful commissioning, ERIS might be offered in Period 111. - ESPRESSO will undergo a corrective intervention in May 2022 aimed at improving the blue cryostat stability, with consequent improvement of the radial velocity precision.
+Nonetheless, a possible shift with respect to previous observations is likely to occur.
+Moreover, pending successful installation and verification, the Laser Frequency Comb (LFC) with wavelength coverage from 420 nm up to 780 nm may be offered in Period 111.
+The instrument status is regularly updated in the ESPRESSO news webpage. - Depending on successful commissioning, NIRPS is expected to be offered in Period 111. - SOFI is expected to be decommissioned in Period 110 for the installation and commissioning of SoXS, while EFOSC2 will be decommissioned once SoXS enters regular operations on the NTT, which is expected for Period 111. - ESO will no longer offer APEX observing time after Period 110.